-Perquisites and Other Personal Benefits
+Perguisites and Other Personal Benefits

-Consistent with our performance-oriented environment, during 2009 the only perquisite we provided to our named executive officers was the personal use of a Company-leased vehicle.
-Prior to 2008, for those in the United States who had a Company-leased vehicle, we paid a fixed sum of \$3,600 per year as partial reimbursement of the taxes applicable to the personal use of the vehicle.
-This payment was eliminated in mid-2008.
+Consistent with our performance-oriented environment, during 2010 the only perquisite we provided to our named executive officers was the personal use of a Company-leased vehicle.
 Employees in the United States who have a Company-leased vehicle are permitted to purchase the vehicle at the end of the lease term or upon retirement, if earlier, at a discount from the fair market value of the vehicle.
+The only named executive officer who purchased a vehicle under this program in 2010 was Mr. Kelsey.
 Employees who leave for any other reason are not generally eligible for this discount.
-However, Mr. Crosier was allowed to purchase his Company-leased vehicle at the discounted rate when he resigned from the Company in November 2009.